 It's an obvious reason, but journalists will only be interested in press releases that carry a genuine story.
 So make sure your press release has a strong news angle and isn't just something that's trying to sell your products or services.

 Journalists will only ditch press releases containing lots of sales messages, so keep it factual and newsworthy.
 What makes something newsworthy?
 Well, have you just launched a new product that's different from anything else?
 Or won a client in an unusual way?
 Put a 'journalist hat' on and consider the sorts of stories that are more likely to get published.

 You clearly don't know the media

 Before you issue any press release, investigate the media you're targeting.
 Do they have any specific sections where your story would fit in?
 Do they have a certain style of writing?
 Do they prefer to have a chat over the phone or do they like to be emailed instead?
 Get to know the media you're targeting and you'll stand a much better chance of achieving coverage.

 You're not personal enough

 Journalists aren't stupid.
-They know if you're sending out mass emails to hundreds of different journalists all at the same time.
-This just looks impersonal and unfriendly.
+They'll know if you're sending out mass emails to hundreds of different contacts.
+This looks irrelevant and unfriendly.
 Make your emails personal and try to develop a relationship with each journalist.
 Create a 'media list' and write useful notes against each contact name so you know how to better deal with them in future.
-Develop a database of contacts and know how each person likes to be approached.

 You're becoming a pain

-If someone is constantly bugging a journalist with questions like 'when is my story going to get published?', then they'll be more inclined to move your press release straight to the trash can.
+If someone is constantly nagging a journalist with questions like 'when is my story going to get published?', then they'll be more inclined to move your press release straight to the trash can.
 Let's face it!
 None of us like to be hassled.
 It only leaves a bad taste in our mouths.
 To keep the journalist sweet, don't chase too much and don't become a pain.
-Respect the journalist and understand that you can't secure media coverage for everything as it's really up to them.
+Respect them and understand that you can't secure coverage for everything, as it's really up to them.